runemalm/OpenDDD.NET/README.md

 - **Infrastructure Services**: Added `IInfrastructureService` interface for managing infrastructure services, with automatic registration.
 - **Repository Refactoring**: Refactored repository pattern by introducing `EfCoreRepository<TAggregate, TId>` as the default for the EfCore persistence provider, improving consistency and customization.
 - **Configuration Refactoring**: Restructured OpenDDD.NET configuration system into hierarchical options classes, improving clarity and maintainability.

-**3.0.0-alpha.2 (2025-01-21)**

-- **Domain Services:** Added the `IDomainService` interface to mark domain services, which are now auto-registered.
-- **Repositories:** Introduced support for repositories with `InMemoryRepositoryBase` as the base class for custom implementations and thus first supported persistence provider.
-- **Actions:** Added the `IAction<TCommand, TReturns>` interface to mark actions, which are now auto-registered.
-- **Sample Project:** Introduced the `Bookstore` sample project to demonstrate OpenDDD.NET usage.
-- **Documentation Updates:** Expanded documentation with examples and guides for repositories, domain services, actions and the sample project.
-- **Community:** Added an advanced topics section to the documentation, covering concepts useful for contributors or developers looking to extend the framework’s functionality.

-**3.0.0-alpha.1 (2025-01-19)**

-- **Major Version 3**: Initial alpha release with foundational features.

 For a complete list of releases and their changelogs, please visit the [Releases](https://github.com/runemalm/OpenDDD.NET/releases) page.